Zproom/Foorum/README.md

 The **User** model stores information about each user, including the users they follow, their followers, and the posts and comments they have liked.

 The **Post** model stores information about each post on a discussion board.
-This includes the post's author, the post's associated discussion board, the post's content, an optional image, the post's like count, and the post's timestamp.
+This includes the post's author, the post's associated discussion board, the post's content, an optional image and video, the post's like count, and the post's timestamp.

 The **Board** model stores a discussion board's name and description.